 Canada

-Co-hosts Canada are particpating in just their third World Cup finals, but their second in a row, after exiting in the group stage in Qatar in 2022 having lost all three of their group games.
+Co-hosts Canada are participating in just their third World Cup finals, but their second in a row, after exiting in the group stage in Qatar in 2022 having lost all three of their matches.

 Former Leeds United manager Jesse Marsch is in charge of the national team, and after opening the tournament with a 1-1 draw against Bosnia and Herzegovina, Canada responded in emphatic fashion on Matchday Two.